 1. SET YOUR INTENTION

-- Remember that the objective of Horseback Yoga is to achieve Union with the horse, with your bodies, minds and souls (not necessarily to do some crazy pretzel pose on horseback).
+- Remember that the objective of Horseback Yoga is to achieve Union with the horse, with your bodies, minds, hearts and souls (not necessarily to do some crazy pretzel pose on horseback).

 - Your intention can be anything you wish to cultivate in the practice.
 Some examples could be Boundaries, Courage, Oneness, Stillness, Friendship, Strength, Growth, Inner Peace, Serenity … anything that comes to mind.

 - Take a moment to strongly identify with your intention.
 Feel it in your cells, your body.
 Then allow it to float away on the exhale, trusting that the acknowledgment is enough to keep it with you throughout the practice without grasping onto it.
 You may seal your intention by saying “OM.”